5 Healthy Hiking Snacks- Kid Friendly!

 With the nice weather comes lots of time spent outdoors (hopefully playing in dirt!), on trails and generally working up an appetite!
 Not only do you need snacks to keep you fueled and energized but you also need to pack light.
-Which is why these hiking snack ideas are portable and easily consumed.
+Which is why these healthy hiking snacks are portable and easily consumed.

 Getting the family out for a hike is an easy way to stay active and get some fresh air (and a fun way to help kids learn).
 However, with activity comes hunger.
 Reaching into your hiking bag only to find empty candy wrappers is sure to leave your kids wanting to turn around (with rumbling tummies).